 The other 5G-ready phone available through T-Mobile is an exclusive model.
 The OnePlus 7T Pro 5G McLaren is essentially the same as the OnePlus 7T Pro, only with a 5G modem and design touches influenced by the McLaren racing team.
 It costs $899, or $37.50 a month for 24 monthly payments.

 T-Mobile just added three more 5G phones to its arsenal, with the Galaxy S20, S20 Plus and S20 Ultra.
 All three phones are 5G-ready, with the more expensive Plus and Ultra models capable of working with all kinds of 5G networks.

 Galaxy S20, S20 Plus, and S20 Ultra @ T-Mobile

 T-Mobile sells all three versions of the Galaxy S20 family, starting with the $999 Galaxy S20.
 Buy two of Samsung's 5G phones (including the $1,199 S20 Plus and $1,399 S20 Ultra) and open two new lines, and you'll get $1,000 in bill credits from T-Mobile.View Deal

 What you'll pay for T-Mobile's 5G

-Last February, T-Mobile said its 5G data plans wouldn't cost any more than current unlimited-data plans, and that turned out to be true.
-The Galaxy S10 5G and Note 10 Plus 5G may both cost a pretty penny on their own, but T-Mobile doesn't charge extra for a 5G data plan.
+In early 2019, T-Mobile said its 5G data plans wouldn't cost any more than current unlimited-data plans, and that turned out to be true.
+5G phones like the Galaxy S20 Plus and S20 Ultra may both cost a pretty penny on their own, but T-Mobile doesn't charge extra for a 5G data plan.